I’m an ocean, leaping and wide, welling and swelling I bear in the tide

-A yoga and former dance teacher, my other favourite things are surfing, snowboarding, reading and travelling.
 As a professional dancer I worked in various countries such as Greece, Portugal and Japan.
 After a successful career in commercial dance I met a like-minded soul and we travelled across the globe from South America to New Zealand.
 Making New Zealand our home for just over a year we travelled back home to the UK via South East Asia and India.
 After two and a half years of travel we settled down to try and plant some roots and a home in the UK.
 I got a ‘real’ job and worked in further education for 9 years.
-Sharing my knowledge and passion for dance and musical theatre I started off as a lecturer in dance and ended up being the Curriculum Leader for the Performing Arts Department.
+Sharing my knowledge and passion for dance and musical theatre I started off as a part time Lecturer in Dance and ended up being the Curriculum Leader for the Performing Arts Department.
 My teaching life was very rewarding, sharing my love of dance and the theatre with the talented young students was, for a long time, very fulfilling.

 However, outside of my work, my love of yoga started to develop into a more serious practice and I decided to start another chapter in my life, a ‘journey to the self’.
 To use this quote from the Bhagavad Gita, I found a deeper understanding of myself with yoga, an antidote to the competitive world of Performing Arts, I found that yoga helped me balance my life and made me feel physically and mentally fit.
 I realised that I wanted to be able to use my skills as a dance teacher to be able to teach yoga and not just practice it, so I embarked on a 200 hour teacher training course, which literally changed my life.